VinZCodz/ai-agentic-chat-ui-vinzcodz/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Tweak: How to create your own branded UI with minimal changes
+## Tweak: How to create your own branded UI with minimal changes?

 - You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.
 - The main chat component is present under `app/components/Chat.tsx` which is the orchestrator for this chat UI